treejer/mobile/src/localization/README.md

 # Localization

-> all different languages are here.
+> all different languages are in this directory.